Anime4000/py2km/README.md

 =====
 Pinyin 2 Kwik Mandarin converter

-# What is Kwik Mandarin
+# What is this
-Kwik Mandarin is a Pinyin alternative for native speaker of Bahasa Melayu, Bahasa Indonesia (Around South East Asia).
+Pinyin alternative for native speaker of Bahasa Melayu, Bahasa Indonesia (Around South East Asia).
 Due to `Baku` style of spelling, users incapable to spell Pinyin.

 For example:
 **xing** become *zing* (shing)